algorealmInc/Triggr/README.md

 - Designed for developers who want **power without complexity**

 ## Improvements and next steps
 1. The SCALE-decoding is not perfect.
-We will improve and perfect the scale decoding of event data so all contracts event can be parsed.
+We will improve and perfect the scale decoding of event data so all contracts event can be parsed and decoded without errors .
 1. Triggr runs on a single centralized node.
 We will make it decentralized and synchronize the nodes using [SwarmNL].
-1. We will make Triggr more generic to accomodate more chains e.g Ethereum
+1. We will make Triggr more generic to accomodate more chains e.g Ethereum.
-1. Make triggers more generic, powerful and capable e.g integration with telegram.
+1. Make triggers more generic, powerful and capable e.g integration with telegram, modification of front-end directly.

 ## Conclusion
 Triggr is an incredibly useful platform that can speed up and simplify Web3 application developments.
-You can easily build real-time apps and worry only about your business logic and contract logic.
+You can now easily build real-time apps and worry only about your business and contract logic.
 Congratulations!

 Web3 developers can have nice things 😊

+Copyright (c) Algorealm, Inc.